Department of Writing

 - Your onsite supervisor should be able to provide professional guidance in your specialized area for internship projects.

-How to Register for WRT 490
+How Do I Register for WRT 490?

 You need to get your internship approved by the internship coordinator before you register for WRT 490.
 Please schedule a meeting with the internship coordinator right after you are offered the internship position to discuss the nature of the job, possible learning and training experiences you will obtain at the worksite, and how many credits you want to get awarded (a three-credit internship will require your attendance and participation in a weekly seminar).